alsarmie/DD2414-Documentation/docs/assembly/peripherals.md

  2. Line up the boost converter with the furthest back set of mounting holes, such that the wire ports face towards the open (left) side of the NUC mount.
  3. Insert a nut into each of the 4 corresponding nut slots in the underside of the NUC mount top
- 4. Use four ____ screws to secure the boost converter from its top side, through the boost converter mount, through the NUC mount top, and secured into the nut slot on the underside of the NUC mount top
+ 4. Use four M3 x 12mm screws to secure the boost converter from its top side, through the boost converter mount, through the NUC mount top, and secured into the nut slot on the underside of the NUC mount top.
+    1. Make sure the screws are not hitting the top of the NUC when the mount is set on it.
+       If they are, use shorter screws
  5. The NUC is powered by a barrel jack coming straight out of the boost converter
     1. You need ~ 5cm from the barrel jack to the loose wire ends that are fed into the boost converter.
        This could need to be longer if you are including a TX2, as mentioned above.
     2. It is convenient to have 2mm male bullet (banana) connectors on the loose wire ends for a better connection into all the boost converter ports (power-in from hot swap board as well)
- 6. Insert the power-in cables to the correct ports and feed the wires through the NUC mount top, so they will come out at the front near the hot swap board, as seen above
+ 6. Insert the power-in cables (the two ~10 cm wires) to the correct ports and feed the wires through the NUC mount top, so they will come out at the front near the hot swap board, as seen above
+    1. We found it convenient to split the wire with 2mm bullet connectors near where they are thread through the NUC mount, so it is easier to disconnect them from the hot swap board.
+       This isn't necessary, but could be nice.

 You should now have the boost converter secured to the top of the NUC